-To set the cell value to an empty string or NULL, right-click the selected cell and select Set to Empty String or Set to NULL.
+To set the cell value to an empty string or NULL, click on a cell to enter edit mode, and then control-click the cell and select Set to Empty String or Set to NULL.

-To view images in the grid, just simply choose View -> Display -> Show Image In Grid.
+To view images in the grid, just simply choose View -> Display -> Show Image in Grid.